ToqaMoh/WouldYouRather/README.md

 When a poll is clicked on the home page, the following is shown:

--Text “Would You Rather”
+- Text “Would You Rather”
--Avatar of the user who posted the polling question -Two options
+- Avatar of the user who posted the polling question
+- Two options

 For answered polls, each of the two options contains the following:

--Text of the option
+- Text of the option
--Number of people who voted for that option -Percentage of people who voted for that option
+- Number of people who voted for that option
+- Percentage of people who voted for that option
--The option selected by the logged-in user should be clearly marked
+- The option selected by the logged-in user should be clearly marked

 The application shows a 404 page if the user is trying to access a poll that does not exist.
 It also displays a navigation bar so that the user can easily navigate anywhere in the application.
 Upon voting in a poll, all of the information of an answered poll is displayed.
 The user’s response is recorded and clearly visible on the poll details page.
 Users can only vote once per poll; they aren't allowed to change their answer after they’ve voted -- no cheating allowed!
 When the user comes back to the home page, the polling question appears in the “Answered” tab.